comfuzio/ps5-linux-loader/README.md

 ## Tips and tricks

+- If you see graphical issues in your games, add the environment variable `RADV_DEBUG=nohiz` as [recommended for BC250](https://elektricm.github.io/amd-bc250-docs/drivers/environment/#critical-environment-variables) as well.
 - You can adjust the kernel cmdline in `cmdline.txt` in the FAT32 partition.
 - You can adjust the VRAM size in `vram.txt` in the FAT32 partition.
 By default, it uses 512MB (0x20000000) which enables [Dynamic VRAM allocation](https://elektricm.github.io/amd-bc250-docs/bios/flashing/#why-flash-the-bios).
 - Monitor hotswap may work, but it will not change resolution automatically.